cognizance-amrita/DjangoRestFramework-tutorial/README.md

 # Django-API-Base-Code
-The code consists of CRUD RESTAPI endpoints for webcarousel and Admin authentication
+The code consists of CRUD RESTAPI endpoints for webcarousel and Admin authentication.
+This repository also consists of GH Actions for Testing Django.

 ## Command to create environment
 ### `python -m venv ./venv`